 In principle any sort of saddle or saddle pad, which is suitable for the Icelandic horse, is allowed.
 Permissible equipment also includes saddle cloths, front girths, cruppers and saddle supports.
 The saddle should be placed on the horse so that a major part of the girth is placed on the sternum.
 The saddle should neither cover the shoulder blades nor be weight bearing on the lumbar region in the standing horse.
-If the saddle is too far back a warning can be given or the rider can be eliminated from a test depending on the place of the saddle.
+If the saddle is too far back a warning can be given and the combination may be subject to disciplinary measures according to the relevant rules for breeding shows or sports competitions.